 However, Redemption Group leaders are usually not professionally trained or licensed counselors.
 Even if they are, they usually minister under the umbrella of a church’s volunteer counseling ministry.
 Redemption Groups are not a substitute for licensed, professional counseling.

 Not every group that uses the Redemption book should be called a Redemption Group.
 For example, a small group Bible study whose members elect to read through and discuss the Redemption book together is not a Redemption Group.

 History of Redemption Groups and Redemption Group Network

 The Redemption Group Network was founded in 2011 by Mike Wilkerson, author of Redemption: Freed by Jesus from the Idols We Worship and the Wounds We Carry to promote the development of Redemption Groups at local churches and other ministry sites.
 Redemption Groups were first developed at Mars Hill Church in Seattle, Washington where Mike worked on staff as a pastor with key contributors Bill Clem and James Noriega.
 More history can be found in the Preface of Redemption.

-Redemption Group™, Redemption Groups™ and Redemption Group Immersion™ are trademarks of The Redemption Group Network, and may not be used without a licensing agreement.
+Redemption Group™, Redemption Groups™ and Redemption Group Immersion™ are trademarks and may not be used without a licensing agreement.
 To learn how to start Redemption Groups at your church, head over to our start page.

 Download our free eBooklet to learn more about Redemption Groups.